bobbobbio/come_boy/README.md

 For input, keyboard or controller are supported.

 Keyboard controls are arrow keys, Z, X, tab, and enter.
+Escape makes the emulator exit.

 Limited save-state functionality.
 F2 to save a state, and F3 to load a state.
 Save states are stored in the current-working-directory as `save_state.bin`